 3-Fund Portfolio with ETFs:

 Invest Simply with M1 Finance.
 You can easily set up a 3-Fund portfolio and automate everything.
 Make life simpler.

 My Lazy Portfolio

-Right now I am young, I have time, and I am trying to accumulate wealth.
-Once I get a bit older I will start to invest more into bonds.
+Right now, I am young, I have time, and I am trying to accumulate wealth.
+Once I get a bit older I will start to invest more in bonds.
 Since I have time, I will do my best to accumulate wealth through a 100% portfolio in stocks.